autarch/blog.urth.org/content/posts/2020-05-08-comparing-code-quality-meta-tools.md

 **Dave Rolsky, on 2020-05-11 09:18, said:**
 This post was about meta tools that orchestrate the running one or more code quality tools.
 Perl::Critic is not an orchestrator, it's just a code quality tool to be orchestrated along with many others.

+[^1]: I'm making fun of it but let me tell you, when Subversion first came out, it was a <strong>huge</strong> improvement over previous tools like CVS, and I couldn't switch to it fast enough!